yannandy/yannandy/README.md

-👨‍💻 About Me: I'm an aspiring data engineer with a strong background in IoT-based solutions and software development.
+👨‍💻 About Me: I'm an software engineer with a strong background in IoT-based solutions and software development.
 My work primarily focuses on leveraging technology to solve real-world problems, particularly in the agricultural sector.

 🚀 Projects: